tilt-dev/tilt.build/contributing-snippets.md

 description: Explain what your snippet does
 code: |
   *Your code goes here*
-contributor: Your Github Handle (optional)
+contributor: Your GitHub Handle (optional)
 ```

 3. Commit your changes and [submit a Pull Request to the upstream repository of your fork (this one)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)